-Learn how to choose yarn colors for a crochet or knitting project with our color theory guide!
+Learn how to choose yarn colours for a crochet or knitting project with our colour theory guide!

 Choosing colours for a crochet or knitting project, especially a large one like a blanket or a colourwork jumper, can be daunting.
 With so many beautiful hues to choose from, where do you even start?
 How can you be sure your shades will work together without the clunky process of trial and error?